Makeup: 💄 Avoiding Heavy Metals and Toxic Ingredients

 Why Poofy or Au Naturale are my top choices: Although I know for sure that these (and all makeup that has pigment) have some heavy metals, at least I’ve seen numbers that are low.
 For all the other companies, I am assuming there is a high probability that they consider “trace amounts” to be much, much higher than the numbers Poofy showed, yet still call their products lead free.
 Lipstick and foundation contain ingredients that are risky for heavy metals, so in the absence of proof that they are truly lead free, I’m a bit wary of putting that directly on my lips and skin.

-• Poofy Organics (brand tests products once a year and the confirmed testing labs Mamavation saw are Canadian friendly.
-The test results I’ve seen were way better than the best German Standards.
-This is one of the only company I’ve seen that released third party testing for heavy metals.
-But that was a couple years ago and they have since discontinued some products and created new ones.
-But the fact they showed the test results and metals were low (for some products) in the past suggests that they use low lead ingredients.
-“We continue to order the ingredients from the same suppliers and most of the ingredients overlap; so although some of the products have changed, the ingredients have not.
+• Poofy Organics.
+The documents I’ve seen (and can share with you by request) show the following lead results, all in ppb: 994, 277, 274, 448, 174, 73 and 1060 ppb lead.
+These test results were way better than the best German Standards.
+Other past testing that Mamavation saw meet the Canadian standards.
+Unfortunately the reports are from 2019 and they said “We have not updated the heavy metal reports because we continue to order the ingredients from the same suppliers and most of the ingredients overlap; so although some of the products have changed, the ingredients have not.
 All our oxides are natural.”
-Organic ingredients, but some foundation may contain titanium dioxide.
-I have used their lipstick and mascara and like it.
+They use organic ingredients, but some foundation may contain titanium dioxide.
+I have used their lipstick, blush and mascara and like it.
 This is an MLM company, which I am usually wary of, but this is the only one I have bought from (direct through the website.
 I just mention that so you know that no one “sold me/talked me into it.”
 I don’t know anyone who sells it).
-Here is the link to their heavy metal testing.
-I appreciate their transparency!
+They used to have the tests posted at this link but it doesn’t appear to be active anymore.

 • Au Naturale.
 They sent me third party test results and said I can share, so I will post them at the end of this blog.
+The lead levels are 90 ppb and 120 ppb.
 All their oxides and titanium dioxide are synthetic (less risky for metals) and both ECOCERT and COSMOS certified.
 They use a combination of both natural and synthetic mica.
 They use plant based, naturally derived, and certified organic (when possible) ingredients for the bases of products.
 They have CoA documentation for all raw ingredients and make sure all cosmetic colourants are individually heavy metals tested and compliant with the FDA regulations (but see above, that statement actually isn’t very comforting; but their test results are).

 • Rejuva Minerals (Mamavation states they are EWG Verified, but some of the products are Made Safe Certified: foundation, concealer, powder, bronzer), and/or rated Clean in the Think Dirty App.
 Some products (here) have been tested for heavy metals, and the levels of heavy metals were all “negligible to none” (although as I’ve said, that is vague we need to see actual numbers.)
 All samples tested were well below the limits established by the FDA and European Union, for example, no traces of arsenic were detected.
 Iron Oxide is used in mineral makeup to provide pigment to a product, instead of Carmine or FD&C. None of the products contain nano particles, including the boron.
 More on their Product Safety here.
 Most of the products are Titanium Dioxide free with the exception of Champagne on Ice, Plum Punch & Berry Bliss lipstick, pressed powder in White Diamond, Flawless Finish Cream Foundation, and baked products (Baked Blush and Baked Eye shadow).”
 When asked about the source of iron oxides, they said the products are naturally derived and purified in a lab.
 They have some products free of mica.
 Note: Their mascara is the most reasonably priced in this category.